5 Recommendations to Patients Planning on Ketamine Infusions

 How can I support you in this moment?

 If a client/patient were to enter a crisis state during ketamine treatment, I would call upon competent and trained staff at the clinic to offer additional support.
-In the rare event that a crisis were to become an emergency, available staff and I would work together to access the appropriate level of care for the client/patient.
+In the rare event that a crisis was to become an emergency, available staff and I would work together to access the appropriate level of care for the client/patient.

 INTEGRATION: After each ketamine session, I recommend and provide follow-up therapy sessions, typically within days of ketamine treatment, where the experience can be processed in a safe holding space.